ravelrcamargo/ravelrcamargo/README.md

 🎮 My hobbies include **video games**, **sports**, and exploring **space and military technologies** that involve **programming and innovation**.

+🧠 I’m currently deepening my knowledge in **Artificial Intelligence**, especially in **Machine Learning** and **Deep Learning**, exploring both the theoretical foundations and practical applications of intelligent systems.

 🎖️ I've been serving in the **Brazilian Army** for over 7 years, currently as a **Third Sergeant**.
 I'm now going through a **career transition**, looking for new challenges in the tech industry and eager to learn and grow.

 🚀 I'm always ready to **learn**, **collaborate**, and **improve** my skills.